 In order to be admitted to Osnabrück University of Applied Sciences, you must have a good command of German, which will enable you to follow lectures and work independently.
 Certificates which Osnabrück University of Applied Sciences recognizes as sufficient can be found here.

-There are general admission requirements that the university expects all foreign applicants to fulfill:
+There are general admission requirements that the university expects all applicants with foreign documents to fulfill:

 - Your secondary school diploma or university degree must be recognized as entitling you for admission to a Bachelor or Master program.
 Be sure that you satisfy the requirement for recognition.
 To do so, you can make use of information provided by the German Academic Exchange Service or the Anabin database of the Central Office for Foreign Education (Zentralstelle für ausländisches Bildungswesen).